ObjectModules/deploy/[Mapping]-Concept.md

 We have explained the [[background of our concept|Mapping]].
 Now we will explain the mapping of this project.
 Please be prepared your self as we are going deeper ongoing forward.

 ##Basic
-Let's put again all of the mapping here:
+Let's put again all of the mappings here:
 ```
 * Hungry will become an entry point
 * Food is what we need